 |86 - 90||1|

 This data can be now shown using a histogram.
-In a histogram, there shouldn’t be any gaps between the bars.
+We need to make sure that while plotting a histogram, there shouldn’t be any gaps between the bars.

 How to Make a Histogram?

 The process of making a histogram using the given data is described below: